danog/MadelineProtoDocs/old_docs/API_docs_v70/constructors/phoneCallDiscardReasonHangup.md

-Phone call discard reason hangup
+The phone call was ended normally